walshdanny700/campaign_optimisation/README.md

     chmod 755 ./gradlew

-Inside Terminal Window of your IDE run the following commands
+Inside Terminal Window of your IDE run the following commands in project root directory

-    # for linux ./gradlew
+    # for Linux ./gradlew
     1. gradlew build

     2. gradlew bootRun